 The second paragraph of the body should contain obvious follow up the first paragraph in the body.
 This paragraph should include the reverse hook details which your creating ties in with the transitional hook at the end of the first paragraph of the body.
 Again the last sentence in this paragraph can consist of a transitional hook to tie into the third paragraph of the body.

-The third paragraph of the body should enclose the weakest argument, weakest example, weakest illustration, or an obvious follow up to the second paragraph in the body.
+The third paragraph of the body should enclose the weakest argument, weakest example, weakest illustration, or an obvious follow-up to the second paragraph in the body.
 The last sentence in this paragraph should explain the transitional concluding hook that signals the reader that this is the final major point being made in this essay.
 This hook moreover leads into the last or concluding paragraph.

 Same as your introduction acts as a bridge that transports your readers from their own lives into the “place” of your analysis; your conclusion can supply a bridge to help your readers make the switch back to their daily lives.
-Such a conclusion will lend a hand to them see why all your analysis and information should matter to them after they finish reading.
+Such a conclusion will lend a hand to them to see why all your analysis and information should matter to them after they finish reading.

 Your conclusion is the possibility to have the last word on the subject.
-The conclusion allows you to have the final say on the issues you have risen in your essay, to synthesize your thoughts, to display the importance of your ideas, and to boost your reader to a new view of the subject.
+The conclusion allows you to have the final say on the issues you have risen in your essay, synthesize your thoughts, display the importance of your ideas, and boost your reader to a new view of the subject.
 It is also a chance to make a good final impression and to end on a positive note.